-Awards have a duration of 18 months, beginning 1 July and expiring on 31 December of the following year.
+Awards have a duration of 18 months.
 Pre-award costs may be incurred for expenditures up to 90 days prior to the award start date with approval from Chris (firstname.lastname@example.org); however, no-cost extensions will not be granted, and any remaining funds will be reclaimed by the SSRI.

 Application Deadline (Due by 11:45 p.m., CST)